vuejs/it.vuejs.org/src/api/index.md

 ### el

-- **Type:** `String | HTMLElement | Function`
+- **Tipo:** `Stringa | HTMLElement | Function`

-- **Restriction:** only accepts type `Function` when used in `Vue.extend()`.
+- **Restriction:** only accepts Tipo `Function` when used in `Vue.extend()`.

 - **Details:**

   Provide the Vue instance an existing DOM element to mount on.
-It can be a CSS selector string, an actual HTMLElement, or a function that returns an HTMLElement.
-Note that the provided element merely serves as a mounting point; it will be replaced if a template is also provided, unless `replace` is set to false.
+It can be a CSS selector stringa, an actual HTMLElement, or a function that returns an HTMLElement.
+Note that the provided element merely serves as a mounting point; it will be replaced if a template is also provided, unless `replace` is set to falso.
 The resolved element will be accessible as `vm.$el`.

   When used in `Vue.extend`, a function must be provided so each instance gets a separately created element.